TranscryptOrg/Transcrypt/README.rst

 Main differences with CPython
 =============================

 - Web batteries: Seamless access to any existing JavaScript library has been favored over inclusion of many Python libraries in the distribution.
-There are some exceptions to this rule, e.g. like math, cmath, random, itertools, time and turtle, and some more may follow, but in general the accent is on libraries that are relevant in the browser.
+There are some exceptions to this rule, e.g. math, cmath, random, itertools, time and turtle, and some more may follow, but in general the accent is on libraries that are relevant in the browser.
 - A few methods of builtin types are currently left out, especially when they (almost) duplicate functionality of other methods.
 Also method decorators (as opposed to function decorators and class decorators) are not supported, with the exception of @classmethod.
 This results from a deliberate choice to keep Transcrypt lean and fast.
 - No eval and exec of Python code.
 This is again part of the concept.
 Transcrypt code is compiled, optimized and minified in advance to warant fast page loads.
 In this respect its design goal is fundamentally different from tools that compile on the fly in the browser.
 Transcrypt is targeted towards building professional, extensive, real world web applications that load and run as fast as their JavaScript counterparts, but offers Pythonically clean, modular structure and maintainability.